 Refunds are at the discretion of the Education Committee and the Workshop Director; however no refunds will be made once the workshop has started.
 There is no adjustment for late arrival or early departure.
 No fee will be charged if a class is cancelled.
 If a refund is granted a $50 administrative fee will be retained.

 The application form is on the Registration page and must be filled out completely.
-Please reach out to one of our registrars if you have any questions..
+You may also fill out the online registration form found under each class description.
+Please reach out to one of our registrars if you have any questions.

-Early check-in is allowed for both locations and is subject to an $18 per person fee to check in a day early.
+· Early check-in is allowed for William Holland only and is subject to an $20 per person fee to check in a day early.